 - Check all parts of the network server are working correctly.

-- Install any other communications hardware you need, such as routers.
+- Install any other communications hardware you need throughout the building, such as routers.

 Install the network software

 - Configure the network operating system software using the test desktop computer.